vimona3ds/stickies/README.md

 - [x] ts boilerplate
 - [x] realize i barely did any system design and i have no idea where to start

+### 9/28/24
+- [x] Grid class with placeholder input
+- [x] fix module imports
+- [ ] fix bug where cell incorrect class overrides correct class (use enum in declaration file, clear classes, change setCellClassNameByIndex to use the enum)
+- [ ] Input class?

 ### eventually...
 - [ ] word/quotelists
 - [ ] configuration system